pluralsight/guides/draft/python/draft/article.md

 ----

-Let's change the color of our bars. _Don't forget to indent and close our final parentheses._
+Let's change the color of our bars.<br>_Don't forget to indent and close our final parentheses._
 ```
 custom_style = Style(
   colors=('#E80080', '#404040', '#9BC850'))